Ongoing service disruptions

-I edited or deleted the /etc/sudoers file on my Amazon Elastic Compute Cloud (Amazon EC2) instance.
-Then, I receive syntax or sudo errors when I run sudo commands.
+I changed the ownership of or deleted the /etc/sudoers file on my Amazon Elastic Compute Cloud (Amazon EC2) or Amazon Lightsail instance.
+Now, I receive errors when I run sudo commands.

 Short description

-When you delete or incorrectly configure the /etc/sudoers file, the following syntax or sudo errors occur:
+If you delete or incorrectly configure the /etc/sudoers file, then you might receive the following syntax or sudo errors:

 - "sudo: unable to open /etc/sudoers: No such file or directory"